 This application includes necessary infrastructure works to support the proposed development, as detailed in civil plans provided in the submission.

-Separate previous Works Approval applications have been submitted for the site comprising the upgrade of utility service infrastructure on the site to facilitate the development proposed in this application.
+Separate previous Works Approval applications have been submitted for the site comprising the upgrade of utility service infrastructure on the site and for the mixed use precinct to the east of the site (WA102646).

 11 Conclusion